GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 * Alpha: <br> https://api-alpha.sam.gov/acquisition/v1/subawards/search?api_key=

 ## Authentication and API Keys
-User of this public API must provide an API key to use the Subaward Reporting Public API.
+User of this public API must provide an API key to use the Acquisition Subaward Reporting Public API.
 Request per day are limited based on the federal or non-federal or general roles.
 Note: User can request a public API Key in the Account Details page on SAM.gov (if testing in production) Else on alpha.sam.gov (if testing in prodlike).

 #### User Account API Key Creation